-Net cash provided by operating activities increased \$177.5 million from the year ended December 31, 2020 to \$286.5 million for the year ended December 31, 2021, primarily driven by an increase in deferred revenue of \$106.5 million and non-cash charges of \$97.8 million.
-The increase in deferred revenue resulted primarily from increased billings for subscriptions.
-Further, the increase in non-cash charges related primarily to an increase of \$99.3 million in stock-based compensation as we continued to increase headcount to support the growth of the business.
+Net cash provided by operating activities for the year ended December 31, 2022 increased \$131.9 million compared to the year ended December 31, 2021, primarily driven by an increase in non-cash charges of \$218.3 million.
+The increase in non-cash charges related primarily to an increase of \$199.4 million in stock-based compensation as we continued to increase headcount to support the growth of the business.
+The increase in cash provided by operating activities was partially offset by an increase in accounts receivable of \$28.6 million due to an increase in sales, an increase in deferred contract costs of \$8.3 million, a decrease in deferred revenue of \$7.6 million, and an increase in prepaid expenses and other current assets of \$5.8 million.